This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 You can then look back into it when you feel unmotivated.
-This way will keep you focused and reminded on why you are working on this goal.
+This way will keep you focused and reminded of why you are working on this goal.

 #3 Fully Fund Your Emergency Fund

-A fully funded emergency fund is a pool of money saved that is equal to 3 to 6 months worth of expenses.
-So if your monthly expense is $5000/month then you should start saving to have $15K to $30K in you fully funded emergency fund.
+So if your monthly expense is $5000/month then you should start saving to have $15K to $30K in your fully-funded emergency fund.